neoforged/Documentation/docs/misc/components.md

 --------------

 Components can be formatted (e.g., bold, click actions, color) via `Style`s.
-`Style`s are immutable, creating new `Style` each time when modified.
+`Style`s are immutable, creating a new `Style` each time when modified.
-You can reconfigure `Style.EMPTY` to your preferences.
+The empty style `Style#EMPTY` can be used as a base for configuration.

-Multiple styles can be merged together with `#applyTo(Style other)`, `other` will override all empty configurations of `this`
+Multiple styles can be merged together with `#applyTo(Style other)`; `other` will override all non-configured of the current object.

-After configuring a style, it can be applied to a component with either `MutableComponent#setStyle` for overwriting, or `#withStyle` for merging with previous one:
+After configuring a style, it can be applied to a component with either `MutableComponent#setStyle` for overwriting, or `#withStyle` for merging:
 ```java
 // Creates MutableComponent wrapping literal "Hello!"
 MutableComponent text = Component.literal("Hello!");